Iron Dome: Funding

-Plans for co-production with the United States
+Co-production with the United States

 With the United States on track to greatly increase funding for Iron Dome, there have been calls for technology transfer and co-production of Iron Dome in the United States.
-Just as the US and Israel share co-production of the Arrow III missile system, with Boeing manufacturing 40–50 percent of the production content, there has been support in the U.S. Congress, media and think tanks in favor of co-production.
+In fact by August 2011 the joint-venture (JV) was announced to market a variant of this system.
+The JV is known as Area Protection Systems.
+Just as the US and Israel share co-production of the Arrow 3 missile system, with Boeing manufacturing 40–50 percent of the production content, there was support in the U.S. Congress, media and think tanks in favor of co-production.
 The U.S. House of Representatives included report language in its FY-2013 Defense Authorization Act supporting Iron Dome with $680 million but also instructing that the Director of the U.S. Missile Defense Agency, Lt.
 Gen. Patrick O'Reilly, "should explore any opportunity to enter into co-production of the Iron Dome system with Israel, in light of the significant U.S. investment in this system."
 There were media reports that the Pentagon was requesting similar language in the Senate Defense Authorization Act as well as the respective House and Senate defense appropriations bills for 2013.
 Adding Iron Dome to the list of high-tech military programs built jointly by both nations would help further strengthen ties between Israel and the United States.

 In July 2014 it was announced that Raytheon would be the major U.S. partner in co-production of major components for the Iron Dome's Tamir intercepting missile.
-The U.S. firm will supply components through various subcontractors.
+The U.S. firm was to supply components through various subcontractors.
 Rafael and Raytheon had teamed to offer the Iron Dome launcher and Tamir interceptor, known as SkyHunter in the U.S., to the U.S. Army as part of its Indirect Fires Protection Capability (IFPC) system, but Dynetics was instead chosen offering a launcher based on the Multi-Mission Launcher firing the AIM-9X Sidewinder.

+In September 2014 Raytheon was awarded a $150 million contract to produce parts for the Tamir.
+Plants in Tucson and Huntsville, Alabama were to benefit, along with two other Arizona companies.

+By July 2015 the Arizona plant had entered full production.

+In August 2020 the JV partners agreed to make a plant investment, in Tucson.

+On 12 October 2023 the US loaned Israel some units in consequence of the October 7 attacks.
+Two weeks later the JV partners announced a new Tamir missile plant investment of value $33 million in East Camden, Arkansas, to serve the US Marine Corps, in what was known as the Medium Range Intercept Capability programme.
+In February 2024 the JV partners broke ground on this investment.